COACH, PLAYER, PARENT & SPECTATOR BEHAVIOR (updated August 2022)

 TREATMENT OF UMPIRES: Coaches, players, parents and spectators must accept and respect umpire decisions.
-They should refrain from questioning “judgment” calls and must parents avoid actions which tend to undermine umpire authority.
-Umpires will not tolerate any abusive language, equipment throwing or other violent or unsportsmanlike behavior by coaches, players or fans.
+They must refrain from questioning “judgment” calls and parents and other spectators must avoid actions which tend to undermine umpire authority.
+WMLL will not tolerate any abusive language, equipment throwing or other violent or unsportsmanlike behavior by coaches, players or fans.

-- Warning: Any person guilty of participating in these actions will be warned once by the umpires.
+- Warning: Any spectator or player guilty of participating in these actions will be warned once by the umpires.

-- Ejection: A second violation will result in ejection from the game and removal from the WMLL field areas.
+- Ejection: A second such action will result in ejection from the game and removal from the WMLL field areas.
 In severe instances, the offending party will be immediately ejected.
-Note: The umpire will report such ejections to the umpire coordinator who will notify the VP-Baseball / Softball.
+Note: The umpire and coaches shall report such ejections to the umpire coordinator and/or league coordinator who will notify the VP-Baseball or VP- Softball.

-- Suspension: Unsportsmanlike behavior which results in a game ejection carries with it another one game suspension.
-For a second game ejection there will be an automatic three game suspension and for a third game suspension, the individual will receive a season ending suspension.
+- Suspension: Unsportsmanlike behavior which results in a game ejection carries with it another automatic additional one game suspension.
+For a second game ejection there will be an automatic three game suspension and for a third game ejection, the individual will receive a season ending suspension.

 Coaches and coaching staff should provide the players and fans with an exemplary model of sportsmanship & are expected to conduct themselves in an appropriate manner at all times.
+Coaches are expected to discourage any unsportsmanlike conduct they observe and attempt to mitigate any such behavior by their team, their fellow coaches or any spectators.
 Coaches are to follow all WMLL rules – in general & specific to their individual league.

 INTERACTIONS WITH UMPIRES

-- To check on an injured player, a coach may move onto the playing field after requesting a time out from the umpire to assist the injured player.
+- To check on an injured player, a coach should immediately move onto the playing field after calling for a time out to assist the injured player.

-MISCONDUCT: Any coach that is reported to the League for issues of misconduct may be investigated by the Board and may result in discipline, including being suspended from games, practices, and other volunteer positions.
-Examples of misconduct are as follows, but not limited to openly disputing or arguing any decision by an umpire; using obscene or vulgar language; visually displaying any sign of dissatisfaction with an umpire’s decision including staying on the field or standing in the dugout with the intent of inciting the officials, players or spectators; & berating players, umpires, coaches, families, and/or spectators in a manner unbecoming WMLL.
+MISCONDUCT: Any coach that is reported to WMLL for issues of misconduct or unsportsmanlike behavior will be investigated by a Committee of the WMLL Board and that investigation may result in discipline, including suspension from games, practices, and other volunteer positions.
+Examples of misconduct are as follows, but not limited to, openly disputing or arguing any decision by an umpire; using obscene or vulgar language; visually displaying any sign of dissatisfaction with an umpire’s decision including staying on the field or standing in the dugout with the intent of inciting the officials, players or spectators; & berating players, umpires, coaches, families, and/or spectators in a manner unbecoming WMLL.

-- Warning: First warning may be a discussion between the coach(es) and the League Coordinator and/or Board President.
-In severe instances, the offending party may be immediately suspended.
-A written summary of the discussion will be provided to all parties and kept on file.
+- Warning: Depending on the circumstances, an initial action may be a discussion between the coach(es) and the League Coordinator and/or Board President and a warning to prevent any future instances.
+In more severe instances, the offending party may be immediately suspended for one or more games.
+A written summary of the discussion should be provided to all parties and kept on file.

-Any member of the WMLL Organization or Community is subject to further consequence should they be found to flagrantly disregard the Organization’s rules and expectations.
-Examples of possible consequences are as follows, but not limited to inability to serve as a WMLL volunteer and/or inability to participate on WMLL committees.
+Any member of the WMLL Organization or Community is subject to further consequence should they be found to flagrantly disregard the Organization’s rules, expectations, and this Code of Conduct.

 WMLL believes in “safety first” & is an active participant in Little League, Inc.’s “A Safety Awareness Program”.
 Players, coaches, spectators & umpires are expected to be careful, to use good judgment & to adhere to the following safety rules.
 Click HERE for WMLL’s Full Safety Plan.